Tech Support

 I’m committed to putting this into practice.
 In this new AI-driven world, genuine human connection feels rarer and more important than ever.
 Tech support is an obvious place to lean in.

-Deliberately looking at the human side of tech support is a new paradigm for me, and I’m still developing my model and my thinking.
 If something of what I wrote here resonates with you, or if you see an opportunity for us to work together, please reach out.
-Otherwise, keep an eye on this page for a new whitepaper in the coming months.

 -Michael, September 2024